-Multi-source download protocol The eDonkey protocol introduced multi-source download, which is an integral part to the scalability of P2P file-sharing.
+The eDonkey protocol introduced the multi-source download protocol, which is an integral part to the scalability of P2P file-sharing.
 It means, that the download process for one resource may utilize multiple sources.
 Coordination between several sources is somewhat hard, since files could be tampered or even renamed.
 The multi-source download protocol relies on the MD5 Hash-IDs.
-All copies of a resource carry the unique Hash-ID with them and so a requestor can be sure that he downloads fragments of the very same file and version.
+All copies of a resource carry the unique Hash-ID with them and so a requester can be sure that he downloads fragments of the very same file and version.
 Then the fragments can be afterwards compiled into the original resource.

-Fragment Sharing The eDonkey protocol addresses the free-rider problem.
+The eDonkey protocol addresses the free-rider problem using fragment sharing.
 Any resource fragment is shared after completion check.
 Thus all peers provide fragments during their download.
-This increase the number of available sources earlier and the resource access load is distributed over the community.
+This increases the number of early available sources and the resource access load is distributed over the community.